mrterranova/liri-node-app-previous/README.md

 ### Watch Video of the assignment as Performed by Me!!!
 https://vimeo.com/353163101

+At bottom are Images pertaining to the working assignment.

 ### Overview

 In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.